 Because of the way the system is designed, the sales tax rates can be quite complex and can be charged at the county, city, school, or transportation level depending on the needs of that region.

-For those that do not wholly operate in Idaho, it’s important to determine before proceeding if you have sales tax nexus in the state and will be required to collect sales tax.
+For those that do not wholly operate in Idaho, it’s important to determine before proceeding if you have sales tax nexus in the state and will be required to collect sales taxes.
 There are a number of factors that may require you to collect sales tax in Idaho including:

 Idaho charges sales tax on physical goods and some services with only a handful of exemptions based on certain circumstances.